-exchange of Diplomatic Notes related to Operation Enduring Freedom3 and the other is through a Military Technical Agreement (MTA) related to the International Security Assistance Force (ISAF), led by the North Atlantic Treaty Organization.4 Although both the Diplomatic Notes and MTA contain language that can be read to exempt certain covered personnel, including US "contractors and contractor personnel," from Afghan taxes, these agreements do not define the term "contractor" to explain whether it includes subcontractors.
+Two different agreements implicate the imposition of Afghan income taxes on U.S. corporations doing business in Afghanistan under U.S. government contracts.
+One is through a 2002/2003 exchange of diplomatic notes related to Operation Enduring Freedom[3] and the other is through a military technical agreement (MTA) related to the International Security Assistance Force (ISAF), led by the North Atlantic Treaty Organization[4].

+Although both the diplomatic notes and MTA contain language that can be read to exempt certain covered personnel, including U.S. "contractors and contractor personnel," from Afghan taxes, these agreements do not define the term "contractor" to explain whether it includes subcontractors.

-The US government argues that both agreements prohibit the Afghan government from taxing US prime contractors and subcontractors operating thereunder.
-The US Department of Defense (DOD) Office of General Counsel recently issued guidance stating that the tax exemption contained in the agreement established through the exchange of Diplomatic Notes covers DOD contractors, subcontractors and their US or non-Afghan employees, as well as contractors and contractor personnel.5 Indeed, since execution of the agreements, the Afghan government had interpreted the tax exemption to apply to subcontractors as well as prime contractors.
+The U.S. government argues that both agreements prohibit the Afghan government from taxing U.S. prime contractors and subcontractors operating thereunder.

+The U.S. Department of Defense Office of General Counsel recently issued guidance stating that the tax exemption contained in the agreement established through the exchange of diplomatic notes covers DOD contractors, subcontractors and their U.S. or non-Afghan employees, as well as contractors and contractor personnel[5].
+Indeed, since execution of the agreements, the Afghan government had interpreted the tax exemption to apply to subcontractors as well as prime contractors.

-Subcontractors have reported receiving tax bills from the Afghan Ministry of Finance (MOF) demanding payment for income tax on profit earned in Afghanistan.6 In addition, prime contractors are concerned that the Afghan MOF will demand compliance with Article 72 of the 2009 Afghanistan Income Tax Code, which requires prime contractors with an Afghan business license to withhold two percent and prime contractors without an Afghan business license to withhold seven percent from payments to subcontractors.7 Reports indicate that nonpayment could result in a contractor's loss of its business licenses, as well as restrictions on the contractor's ability to fly in and out of the country or to bring goods into the country.8
+Subcontractors have reported receiving tax bills from the Afghan Ministry of Finance (MOF) demanding payment for income tax on profit earned in Afghanistan[6].

+In addition, prime contractors are concerned that the Afghan MOF will demand compliance with Article 72 of the 2009 Afghanistan Income Tax Code, which requires prime contractors with an Afghan business license to withhold 2 percent and prime contractors without an Afghan business license to withhold 7 percent from payments to subcontractors[7].

+Reports indicate that nonpayment could result in a contractor's loss of its business licenses, as well as restrictions on the contractor's ability to fly in and out of the country or to bring goods into the country[8].

-The conundrum presented above is a set of unclear bilateral agreements regarding the application of Afghan taxes to contractors and subcontractors performing work under a US government contract in Afghanistan, and the competing interpretations of the US government and the Afghan government regarding the same.
-The Federal Acquisition Regulation (FAR) provides limited guidance on how to address the issues presented here, however, it is important to note that these provisions may not be applicable in all situations.9
+The conundrum presented above is a set of unclear bilateral agreements regarding the application of Afghan taxes to contractors and subcontractors performing work under a U.S. government contract in Afghanistan, and the competing interpretations of the U.S. government and the Afghan government regarding the same.

+The Federal Acquisition Regulation provides limited guidance on how to address the issues presented here, however, it is important to note that these provisions may not be applicable in all situations.[9]

-For example, although FAR 52.229-6 specifically contemplates recovery for "after-imposed" taxes on a Foreign Fixed-Price Contract, where a foreign government changes its position regarding the applicability or exemption of a tax, the Armed Services Board of Contract Appeals has denied recovery where it finds that the tax in question is, in fact, not an "after-imposed" tax.10 Moreover, contractors should be wary of contract terms and direction from the contracting officer regarding (a) the necessity to challenge the applicability of the tax
+For example, although FAR 52.229-6 specifically contemplates recovery for "after-imposed" taxes on a foreign fixed-price contract, where a foreign government changes its position regarding the applicability or exemption of a tax, the Armed Services Board of Contract Appeals has denied recovery where it finds that the tax in question is, in fact, not an "after-imposed" tax[10].